Newcrest Mining: Operations

 Newcrest's mining operations are located around Australia, Canada and Papua New Guinea.

 The Telfer Mine is a large open-cut and underground mine in the Pilbara region of Western Australia.
 The mine has the potential to become the largest gold mine in Australia, with expected average production of 800000 oz of gold per year.

 Ridgeway is a large underground gold and copper mine being developed by Newcrest.
 In its first full year of operation and metal production of 377539 oz of gold was in line with the plan.
 Development of the Cadia Hill mine in New South Wales began in 1996 and production began in 1998.
 It produces 298848 oz of gold per year.

 Hidden Valley is an open-pit, gold-silver mine and processing plant in Morobe Province, Papua New Guinea.
 The mine is approximately 210 km north-north-west of Port Moresby, and 90 km south-south-west of Lae.
 It is operated by Morobe Mining Joint Ventures, a 50:50 joint venture between Harmony and Newcrest Mining.

 Newcrest's second Papua New Guinea mine is the gold mine located on Lihir Island in the New Ireland Province of Papua New Guinea.
-It was acquired by taking over Lihir Gold Ltd. in 2010 (see above).
+It was acquired by taking over Lihir Gold in 2010 (see above).

 Newcrest's headquarters are located in Melbourne, Australia since having been integrated with Sydney in 1995.
 Other offices are based at major mine sites to help communication between miners and the head office.

 A majority of Newcrest's copper-gold concentrate is sold under long-term contract to smelters in Japan.
 Feed for the Saganoseki Smelter and Refinery is transported to Japan's southernmost island, Kyushu, and the concentrate is turned into 99.99% pure gold bullion which is sold to Asia's metal market.
 However, Newcrest also operates in the sale of concentrate to merchants who deliver the material to various regional smelters under their own contracts.

 In August 2019, Newcrest acquired 70% of the Red Chris operation in a joint venture with Imperial Metals.

-In November 2021 Newcrest agreed to acquire Pretium Resources Inc. for $14.87 a share., including 100% of the Brucejack operation.
-Brucejack adds a Tier 1 large scale, long life, low cost mine to Newcrest’s portfolio of Tier 1 assets.
+In November 2021 Newcrest agreed to acquire Pretium Resources Inc. for $14.87 a share, including 100% of the Brucejack operation.
+Brucejack adds a Tier 1 large-scale, long-life, low-cost mine to Newcrest's portfolio of Tier 1 assets.

 Newcrest acquired Pretium Resources and the Brucejack operation on 9 March 2022.

+In February 2023, Newmont made a $24.4 billion takeover offer for the company.
+It was rejected by the board of the company.
+In May 2023, the board accepted a revised $28.8 billion takeover offer.
+It was completed in November 2023 with Newcrest delisted from the Australian Securities Exchange.